 In 2016, she won the South Asia Book Award for her novel Dear Mrs. Naidu.

 In 2015, her short story Banu the Builder won the Middle Grades category of the 2015 Katherine O. Paterson Prize, and her short story Half Wild was shortlisted for the Out of Print-DNA short fiction contest.
 In 2016, her short story Perfectly Clear was awarded an honorable mention in the Reynolds Prize for Fiction.
-These stories are excerpts from her forthcoming book A People’s History of Heaven, which will be published March 19, 2019 by Algonquin Books.
+These stories are excerpts from A People’s History of Heaven, which is currently available at all major bookstores.

 Praise for Perfectly Clear, honorable mention, 2016 Reynolds Prize for Fiction: